Henry Hatsworth in the Puzzling Adventure: Reception

 Henry Hatsworth in the Puzzling Adventure received "favorable" reviews according to the review aggregation website Metacritic.

 IGN's Mark Bozon commented that the game was "completely old school in design and execution", featuring "pop-up brawling, a wall jump that feels like Mega Man X, Mario-like platforming, and a great blend with the puzzle aspects".
 He commended the game's "beautiful" art style, but criticized the game for technical issues, and called the gameplay "unforgiving at times".
 GameSpot's Tom McShea also called both platforming and puzzle aspects "first-class" and "an absolute blast", with "tight controls and varied environments" as well as "fast and frantic" puzzle gameplay, but was frustrated by "the high difficulty in the later stages".

-Henry Hatsworth was nominated for the "Outstanding Achievement in Portable Game Design" Interactive Achievement Award from the Academy of Interactive Arts & Sciences, and for both Genre Award and Platform Award in GameSpot's Best of 2009.
+During the 13th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Henry Hatsworth for "Outstanding Achievement in Portable Game Design".
+It was also nominated for both Genre Award and Platform Award in GameSpot's Best of 2009.